antonioscript/API.NET.AWS.ECS/README.md

 # API.NET.AWS.ECS
-Cloud-native .NET API deployed on AWS using ECS with Fargate.
-Containerized, scalable, and serverless architecture
+API developed in .NET, containerized with Docker, and deployed to AWS using ECS Fargate.
+The cluster includes two main services: the API itself and a MongoDB database.

 # Summary
 - [Application](#application)